Dragon-Wonder/Attacker-The-Game/README.md

 *Chnage level ups to be you can place any amount of points in any stat. -2/20/15

+*Implenment a walking action betwene fight. -2/24/15

+  ~Random chnace to run into moster -2/24/15

 ###Short-Term

 *Something that allows the monster or player to move first and chance to stun.